HMS St Lawrence (1813): Privateer

+Capture

 On a cruise early in the summer of 1813, Atlas took shelter in Ocracoke Inlet, North Carolina, where she found the 18-gun privateer Anaconda, out of New York City, Captain Nathaniel Shaler commanding.
 Here, on 12 July, a British squadron under Rear Admiral Sir George Cockburn, that included HMS Highflyer, herself a former American privateer, captured the two vessels.
 The British took both vessels into service, Anaconda as HMS Anaconda, and Atlas as HMS St Lawrence.

 British service

 Her first British commander was Lieutenant David Boyd, and he served on her until 1 October 1814, when he became acting commander of the sloop Alban, which was the former American privateer William Bayard.

 In June 1814 St Lawrence, was part of a squadron under Captain Robert Barrie of the 74-gun third rate Dragon.
 The British chased Joshua Barney's Chesapeake Bay Flotilla of 18 gunboats, barges and the like up the Patuxent River.
 On 26 June, the Americans scuttled 16 of the remaining vessels of the flotilla, with the British capturing one.

 St Lawrence shared with a number of other British warships in the capture, on 2 July 1814, of the schooner Little Tom.
 Then 12 days later, St Lawrence shared in the capture of the schooners William, Eliza, Union, and Emmeline.

 In January 1815 Lieutenant James E. Gordon took command.
 On 26 February 1815, St Lawrence was bound for Mobile with dispatches when just off Havana, she encountered the privateer brig Chasseur, out of Baltimore and under the command of Captain Thomas Boyle.

 Chasseur carried 14 guns and 102 men, while St Lawrence carried 14 guns and 76 men, though St Lawrence's broadside was much heavier.
 What would prove decisive though was small arms fire from the American vessel.
 The intense action lasted only about 15 minutes, during which St Lawrence suffered six men killed and 18 wounded, several of them mortally.
 (According to American accounts, the English had 15 killed and 25 wounded.)
 Chasseur had five killed and eight wounded, including Boyle.
 Both vessels were badly damaged.
 Captain Boyle made a cartel of St Lawrence and sent her and her crew into Havana as his prize.